arduinovc/arduinovc/README.md

 - ✍️ You can send me an email at contact(at)vincentcharles(dot)ovh

 #Game and animation movie development
-- 🎮 Developing Unity 2D and 3D games for private entertainment
+- 🎮 Developing Unity 2D games for private entertainment
 - ⌨️ Developing C based terminal games
-- 🎞️ Testing Unity animation movie creation
+- 🎞️ Testing Unity animation movie

 #Hackintosh projects
-- 💻 Currently working to run MacOS on a Toshiba Tecra Z50-A (Haswell) and a Dynabook C50 (Ice Lake)
+- 💻 Currently working to run macOS on a Toshiba Tecra Z50-A (Haswell) and a Dynabook C50 (Ice Lake)
 - 🖥️ Maintaining workable Sonoma on an old Fujitsu Esprimo P420 (Haswell)
 - 🖥️ Standby project: Fujitsu Esprimo P558 (Coffee Lake) - iGPU issue.